For improved security, never create a WordPress site with the username “admin”.

 Click on your WordPress database.

-Note: If you have multiple databases set up on your domain, make sure that you choose the correct one …
+Note: If you have multiple databases set up on your domain, make sure you choose the right one …

 phpMyAdmin databases